Home >> Currencies >> Dollar >> Citibanamex

 When was Citibanamex founded, who owns it or controls it, and where is its main headquarters?

 Citibanamex traces its origin to 1884, when Banco Nacional de México was formed from the merger of Banco Nacional Mexicano and Banco Mercantil Mexicano.
 After operating for years as Banamex and later as Citibanamex, the franchise is now organized under Grupo Financiero Banamex and remains headquartered in Mexico City, Mexico.
 As of March 2026, Citi remained the controlling shareholder while Mexican businessman Fernando Chico Pardo had become board chair and a significant shareholder as Citi carried out a staged divestment.
 For users in Mexico, that ownership transition matters because it can affect branding, governance and long-term strategy.
+The practical reading is to distinguish ownership, brand and local operation.

 What does Citibanamex do in Mexico and how is it useful for an everyday user?